Luciana Percovich: Women's Movement

-Since then, she lived and worked in Milano as a teacher, a translator, an author and an activist in many pioneering projects of the Women's Movement (women's health centers, bookshops, cultural and political training, publishing houses, etc.).
+Born in Gorizia, Italy, to a to an Italian-speaking family of Central European origin, forced to leave Fiume, Rijeka at the end of World War II, with cultural and geographical roots in Austria and Dalmatia, Luciana Percovich spent her childhood and adolescence in Gorizia attending classical studies.
+At the age of 18 she went to Milan to complete her studies, graduating in 1972 from the University of Milan in Lingue e Letterature Straniere Moderne at the.
+Since then she has lived and worked in Milano as a teacher, translator, author and activist in many pioneering projects of the women's movement (women's health centers, bookshops, cultural and political training, publishing houses, etc.).

-During the university years, marked by the students' movement of 1968, she met the first women's consciousness rising groups which were bringing their critic to the core of the social economic and political structure.
+During her university years, which were marked by the student movement of 1968, Percovich came into contact with the first women's consciousness-raising groups, which took their criticism to the heart of the social, economic and political structure.
 Patriarchal Attitudes (1970) by Eva Figes, one of the first feminist texts to be read in Italy, was for her a turning point.
-She joined Lotta Femminista, a group investigating the invisible economic role of female unpaid work, and soon after a collective on female body and health.
-They produced and published on their own Anticoncezionali dalla parte della donna (Birth control from the Women's side, 1974, translated in Portuguese in 1978), opened one of the first women's health clinics in a popular district of Milano, introduced the self-help practice brought to Italy from Los Angeles and by the Boston Women's Health Collective.
-Within a couple of years, a multifaceted Health Women Movement spread all over Italy, which discussed and promoted information in national conferences in Milan, Rome, Florence.
-A law opening public health services for women was issued in 1975.
+She joined "Lotta Femminista", a group investigating the invisible economic role of female unpaid work, and soon after a collective on female body and health.
+They produced and published on their own Anticoncezionali dalla parte della donna (Birth control from the women's side, 1974, translated into Portuguese in 1978), opened one of the first women's health clinics in a popular district of Milano, introduced the practice of self-help brought to Italy from Los Angeles and by the Boston Women's Health Collective.
+Within a few years, a diverse women's health movement spread throughout Italy, discussing and promoting information at national conferences in Milan, Rome and Florence.
+In 1975, a law was enacted opening up public health services to women.

-A small pamphlet, Witches, Midwives and Nurses by B. Ehrenreich and D. English brought from the US – which reconstructed from a totally new perspective who were the Witches and why they were burned for more than three centuries, was translated by Luciana and became a most popular text.
-Its publication (Le Streghe siamo noi.
-Il ruolo della medicina nella repression della donna, 1977) opened her first editorial experience as chief editor of a series of books called "Il Vaso Di Pandora" for La Salamandra Edizioni, a university publisher in Milano which was, together with La Tartaruga Edizioni-Milano and Edizioni delle Donne-Roma, one of the three independent feminist publishers of the Seventies and on.

-This series of books lasted until 1986, and introduced to Italian readers works such as A Literature of One's own by E. Showalter and A feeling for the Organism, by Evelyn Fox Keller on Nobel Prize Barbara McClintock.
+A small pamphlet, Witches, Midwives and Nurses by B. Ehrenreich and D. English brought from the United States – which reconstructed from a totally new perspective who the witches were and why they were burned for more than three centuries, was translated by Percovich and became very popular.
+This publication (Le Streghe siamo noi.
+Il ruolo della medicina nella repressione della donna, 1977) marked her first editorial experience as chief editor of a series of books called "Il Vaso Di Pandora" for La Salamandra Edizioni, a university publishing house in Milan, which, along with La Tartaruga Edizioni-Milano and Edizioni delle Donne-Roma, was one of the three independent feminist publishing houses of the 1970s and beyond.
+This series lasted until 1986, and introduced Italian readers to works such as A Literature of Their Own by Elaine Showalter and A feeling for the Organism, by Evelyn Fox Keller, a biography of the Nobel Prize Barbara McClintock.